SCENE 01 / UNDERWATER CAMERA OPERATORS

 How do you handle underwater lighting?

-We use specialized underwater LED and HMI lights in waterproof housings.
-For pool and tank work, above-water lighting can penetrate effectively.
-Deep or murky water needs dedicated underwater lighting packages planned during pre-production.
+We use special underwater LED and HMI lights in waterproof housings.
+For pool and tank work, above-water lights can reach down well.
+Deep or murky water needs its own underwater light kit.
+We plan that kit during pre-production.

 What are the safety requirements for underwater filming?

-All underwater work needs risk assessments, dive plans, certified safety divers, surface support, and emergency protocols.
-We comply with Saudi diving rules and film industry safety standards.
-Complex sequences may need hyperbaric chamber standby.
+All underwater work needs risk checks, dive plans, certified safety divers, surface support, and emergency steps.
+We follow Saudi diving rules and film safety standards.
+Hard scenes may need a hyperbaric chamber on standby.

 Related Services